Questions and Answers

 How about not using antibiotics unless birds are sick?

-While a full ban on preventive antibiotics isn’t the answer at this point, the chicken industry has eliminated the preventive use of Category I and II antibiotics, and has a goal to eliminate the preventive use of Category III antibiotics.
-Even though the majority of antibiotics used for chicken production are not the same antibiotics that are used for humans.
-The European experience has demonstrated that when preventive antibiotics are banned and birds get sick, a higher dose of a more powerful antibiotic is required – these are antibiotics that are often more important for human medicine.
-That’s why Category IV antibiotics (e.g. ionophores), not used in human medicine, will continue to be used preventatively.
+While a full ban on preventive antibiotics isn’t the answer at this point, the chicken industry has eliminated the preventive use of Category I and II antibiotics.
+Chicken Farmers of Canada is now focusing on a non-regulatory approach to further reducing antimicrobial use, with specific attention on reducing the preventive use of Category III antimicrobials.
+Category IV antibiotics (e.g. ionophores), not used in human medicine, will continue to be used preventatively.
 The chicken industry is continuing to study all facets of antibiotic use in animal agriculture to ensure that responsible, appropriate and safe use of antibiotics can continue while reduction methods are explored at all levels of the industry, and with stakeholders and government partners.
 There is no straightforward, easy solution to the antibiotic resistance and use discussion.

 What are farmers doing about it?

-Canada’s chicken farmers, and indeed the entire chicken industry, are working closely together, and spending millions of dollars on research to better understand the chicken immune system and to investigate antibiotic alternatives.
+Canada’s chicken farmers, and indeed the entire chicken industry, are working closely together to better understand the chicken immune system and to investigate antibiotic alternatives.
 We have proactively implemented a sector-wide strategy to control, monitor and reduce antimicrobial use while working alongside industry and government partners to safeguard poultry health and welfare.
 The continued availability of antimicrobials, and their subsequent responsible use, is important to safeguard poultry health and welfare.

-At the farm, since 1998, chicken farmers have implemented a mandatory On-Farm Food Safety Assurance Program (OFFSAP) to standardize food safety production practices whereby all farms receive yearly audits.
+Canadian chicken farmers implement a mandatory On-Farm Food Safety Program (OFFSP) to standardize food safety production practices, and receive an annual audit to verify compliance.
 A part of that program includes a reporting form that is sent with every flock to processing.
 Canadian Food Inspection Agency veterinarians verify these reports to determine that antibiotics were used as per their label or with a veterinary prescription and that the antibiotics are being used at the appropriate dosage for the appropriate application.
 Any product failing this investigation is not allowed on the market.
-Additionally, as part of the annual OFFSAP audit, auditors review the antibiotic usage and ensure withdrawal times are adhered to.
-Remember too, the majority of antibiotic use at the farm is overseen by a veterinarian, either at the feed mill or via the farmers’ veterinarian.

-Farmers are also actively involved in funding research examining antimicrobial resistance and alternatives to antibiotic use, to the tune of several million dollars.
+Farmers are also actively involved in funding research examining antimicrobial resistance and alternatives to antibiotic use.

 Does this mean that humans are at risk?